StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 of data, and everything else in the application remains completely unchanged.

+## Relationship Between Throughput and Delay

+Is is important to understand that Source Buffer Management using TCP\_REPLENISH\_TIME does not alter the overall long-term average throughput of a data transfer.
+Calculating the optimum rate to send data
+(so as not to exceed receiver’s capacity, or the available network capacity) remains the responsibility of the transport protocol.
+Using TCP\_REPLENISH\_TIME does not alter the data rate;
+it alters the time delay between when data generated and when that data departs the sending device.
+Using the example from {{casestudy}}, in both cases the long-term average throughput was 500 kb/s.
+What changed was that originally the application was generating 500 kb/s with two seconds of outgoing delay;
+after using TCP\_REPLENISH\_TIME the application was generating 500 kb/s with 250 milliseconds of outgoing delay;

 ## Bulk Transfer Protocols

 It is frequently asserted that latency matters primarily for